xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 Partionting and Bucketing difference?<br />
 Hive Queries:-<br />
 DIfference between where and having clauses?
+HAVING is used to check conditions after the aggregation takes place.
+WHERE is used before the aggregation takes place.
 select * from Data => No Mapper & No Reducer<br />
 where = "" => Mappers only<br />
 Group by = "" => Reducer only<br />